stusiojan/AudioConcept/README.md

 ```bash
 python -m AudioConcept.train
 ```
-or chose it each time
+or chose it each time (but there could be mistakes in model name in logs)
 ```bash
 python -m AudioConcept.train "SVM"
 ```